-If the model value is not FULL, perform Step iv.
+FULL, perform Step iv.

-If the model value is FULL, perform Step v.
+FULL, perform Step v.

 - Execute the following statements to set the recovery model to

-ALTER DATABASE [dbname] SET RECOVERY FULL; go ALTER DATABASE [dbname] SET AUTO_CLOSE OFF; goNote When the recovery model is set to
+ALTER DATABASE [dbname] SET RECOVERY FULL; go ALTER DATABASE [dbname] SET AUTO_CLOSE OFF; goNotice When the recovery model is set to

 use master; go BACKUP DATABASE [testdbdb] to disk ='d:\backup\filename.bak' WITH COMPRESSION,INIT; go

-USE master GO RESTORE FILELISTONLY FROM DISK = N'D:\Backup\filename.bak';
+USE master GO RESTORE FILELISTONLY FROM DISK = N'D:\Backup\filename.bak';Notice

 - If a result set is returned, the backup file is valid.

-- Execute the following statements to reset the recovery model:
+- Optional:Execute the following statement to reset the recovery model:

-- Upload the backup file to OSS.
+- Upload the backup file of your on-premises database to OSS.

 - For more information about how to upload a file that is smaller than 5 GB, see Upload an object.